RishP11/RishP11.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I completed my bachelors at Department of EECE at Indian Institute of Technology Dharwad.
+I am a **masters student** at **Department of Electrical Engineering** at **Stanford University**.
 I am passionate about interdisciplinary research in fields of Electrical Engineering and Computer Science.
-My academic and research interests span the fields of Computer Architecture, Next Generation Communication Systems, Embedded Systems, and theoretical Artificial Intelligence and Machine Learning.
+My academic and research interests span the fields of **Computer Architecture, Next Generation Communication Systems, Embedded Systems, and theoretical Artificial Intelligence and Machine Learning**.

 Beyond academics, I am enthusiastic about technology, consumer electronics, engineering innovations, scientific advancements, and an automotive enthusiast who follows Formula 1.